PGR Wellbeing and Support

 PGR Wellbeing Resource List - This Resource List provides signposting to easy-to-digest resources to support those facing PGR-specific challenges to their wellbeing.

-PGR mental health workshops - Join the University Graduate School for monthly mental health workshops on topics such as stress management and starting a conversation about mental health.
+PGR mental health workshops - Join the University Graduate School for mental health workshops on topics such as stress management and starting a conversation about mental health.
 These workshops are led by Bloomwise, a mental health consultancy set up by two UoB PGRs.
+Upcoming workshops will be added to our Eventbrite page.

 University Graduate School events calendar - engaging with the PGR community enables peer support and helps with overcoming feelings of isolation.